ARX-7/ReStrat/README.md

 /rs help - Get a list of commands

+###Notes
+- /rs to bring up the options, then can hit the wrench to bring up the window to move the frames.
+Click enable moving and then Ctrl+Drag the frames to appropriate places.
+- There are not many (any?) options availble really.
+Nothing to resize, turn off parts or modify anything except where the timers show up.
+I would eventually like to add these QoL features but it isn't a priority currently.
+If you want to add these please let me know and would love to add them to this branch.

 ###Goals

 ReStrat is an addon which will see primary use in a progress intensive environment, where information on encounters is sparse.
 As such the main goals of the addon are as follows: